• Skip to primary navigation

 How to Make Moroccan Chicken Tagine

-Heat 2 tablespoons oil in a stovetop-safe tagine, Dutch oven, or cast iron skillet over medium heat.
-Add chicken and cook until lightly browned on all sides; about 3-4 minutes on each side.
-Remove to a plate and let rest.
+Heat 2 tablespoons of oil in your tagine, Dutch oven, or cast iron skillet over medium-high heat.
+Add the chicken and cook it until it’s nicely browned on all sides—about 3 to 4 minutes per side.
+Once it looks golden on all sides, take the chicken out and let it rest on a plate.

-Add minced ginger and garlic and sauté for another 2 minutes.
-Transfer the prepared onions to a separate bowl and set aside.
+Add in the minced ginger and garlic, and sauté everything together for another couple of minutes.
+Once it's fragrant, scoop the onions into a bowl and set them aside.

-Arrange browned chicken into the bottom of tagine or other cooking vessel.
+Finally, arrange the browned chicken pieces back into the bottom of your cooking vessel.

 Overhead shot of baked chicken in red tagine.